-Possessive pronouns include my, mine, our, ours, its, his, her, hers, their, theirs, your, yours, whose, and one's - all words that demonstrate ownership.
+Possessive pronouns include my, mine, our, ours, its, his, her, hers, their, theirs, your and yours - all words that demonstrate ownership.

 Here are some examples of possessive pronouns used in sentences:

-One thing that can be confusing is the use of possessive pronouns with gerunds.
+One thing that can be confusing is the use of possessive adjectives with gerunds.
 Look at this sentence:

 I couldn’t take him griping anymore.

 What couldn’t I take anymore, “him” or the “griping”?
 The sentence is ambiguous.
 The correct way is to use a possessive pronoun.
 Here is the correct sentence:

 These examples help to illustrate not only what possessive pronouns are but also how they can be used to make a sentence more clear.